Skip to main content

 Destination

 Destination is a location in which dlt creates and maintains the current version of the schema and loads your data.
-Destinations come in various forms: databases, datalakes, vector stores, or files. dlt deals with this variety via modules which you declare when creating a pipeline.
+Destinations come in various forms: databases, datalakes, vector stores, or files. dlt deals with this variety via destination type modules which you declare when creating a pipeline.

 We maintain a set of built-in destinations that you can use right away.